brianach/wells/README.md

 ## Map Interaction

 The map, with its markers indicating the locations of the wells, is really the main event in this application.
-The map itself uses [mapbox gl](https://www.mapbox.com/) and there are explanatory [notes](#notes) at the end of this document detailing how it the python and javascript all ties together.
+The map itself uses [mapbox gl](https://www.mapbox.com/) and there are explanatory [notes](#notes) at the end of this document detailing how it(mapbbox), python and javascript all hangs together.
 The marker popup works in the same way on all devices and consists of three elements, Popup Title, Excerpt and a Google Maps Link to the loction.

 The popup title is becomes an active link when there a related content record in the database or a plain heading when there is not.
 You can see the link to the post content appear in the bottom right of the screen in the Popup Title screenshot.
 By clicking on the <span style="color: rgb(168, 109, 0);">*'open location in google maps'*</span> button, a new google maps page opens with the location set as a destination allowing the user to click on the *'Directions'* link to navigate to the lcoation.